vastina/vascc/README.md

 ## 4/10/24
 func keyword helps to avoid SYMBOLF check in lexer if taking both functions and variables as symbol.But I still want to parse function declare that starts with type in the future.C

+## 4/11/24
+symbol.cpp is going to be shit if no rebuild in the future